patrickpulfer/ws1_duplicate_devices_by_SN/README.md

-# Delete duplicated devices by Serial Number
+# Delete duplicated devices by Serial Numbe

-## PHP script to find duplicate devices by Serial number and delete them from MDM

-### Work in Progress!
+## This script will fetch all Android devices from VMware Workspace ONE® UEM via API call and calculate which devices are duplicate an safe to delete.

+### Author: Patrick Pulfer (patrick.pulfer1@gmail.com)
+### **Note**: I do not accept any responsabilities or liability for using this script.

+Requirements:
+- A web server running in Linux
+- PHP7.X with cURL extension
+- Edit *config.php* file to add required details

+To generate a JSON file with list of devices to delete:

+    php get_duplicates.php